zilishen/documentation/content/nms/acm/how-to/policies/tls-policies.md

 Complete the following prerequisites before proceeding with this guide:

-- ACM is installed, licensed, and running.
+- API Connectivity Manager is installed, licensed, and running.
 - You have one or more Environments with [API Gateway]({{< relref "/nms/acm/getting-started/add-api-gateway" >}}) or [Dev Portal]({{< relref "/nms/acm/getting-started/add-devportal" >}}) clusters.

 ### How to Access the User Interface